 This project request is to fund the design and renovation of the portion of the bike path from Mathews Avenue to Armory Avenue that lies south of Gregory Hall.
 The design of this bike path is outdated and the paths themselves are in poor condition, requiring immediate attention.
-The Campus Bicycle Plan in 2014 highlighted this path as a High Priority project but due to funding constraints the University has not taken the steps necessary to solve the problems in this area.
-This project received $76,000 from the FY21 Bike Fee, but with additional funds from the SSC we would be able to extend the length of our project further down the path by using some of the Bike Fee money to work on other sections.
+The Campus Bicycle Plan in 2014 highlighted this path as a High Priority project but due to funding constraints the University has not been able to take the steps necessary to solve the problems in this area.
+The Student Fee Advisory Committee (SFAC) approved the use of total infrastructure portion ($76,000) of the Bicycle Infrastructure and Programming Fee (Bike Fee) to start the Armory Ave bike path renovation project in FY21.
+With additional funds from the SSC, we would be able to extend the length of our project further down the path.
+The total estimate to renovate this entire bike path is ~$315,000.

-Our goal for this project is to replace the two single lane bike paths with one larger 6ft path.
+Our goal for this project is to replace the two single lane bike paths with one standard 6ft wide bike path.
 This path would be located along the former northern lane, with adjustments made for its greater width.
 Some landscaping would need to be done to accommodate the larger lane, including tearing up shrubs and removing part of an old retention wall.

-The outcome we would like to see is the installation of a functional and safe new path for students riding their bicycles.
-Long term, we hope that by making the campus more bike-friendly we can encourage healthy and ecologically friendly habits within the 45,000 students that make campus their home.
+The outcome we would like to see is the installation of a functional and safe new bike path for students riding their bicycles.
+Long term, we hope that by making the campus more bicycle-friendly we could encourage healthier and ecologically friendlier habits in more than 50,000 students that make this campus their home every year.

 Where will the project be located?
 Are special permissions required for this project site?

-As explained above, we want to renovate the portion of the Armory Avenue path that lies south of Gregory Hall.
-The section we are focused on lies between Armory Avenue and the pedestrian path that intersects it just east of Gregory Hall.
-Because Facilities and Services is involved in this project, we have the permission we need to complete it; the project is already scheduled to begin in the FY21.
+As explained above, we want to renovate a portion of the Armory Avenue path that lies south of Gregory Hall.
+This section lies between Armory Avenue and the pedestrian path that intersects it just east of Gregory Hall.
+Since Facilities and Services (F&S) is involved in this project, we have the permission we need to complete it; the project is already scheduled to begin in the FY21 utilizing the Bike Fee funding.

 Other than the project team, who will have a stake in the project?
 Please list other individuals, groups, or departments affiliated directly or indirectly by the project.
 This includes any entity providing funding (immediate, future, ongoing, matching, in-kind, etc.) and any entities that benefit from this project.

-We believe that projects improving the transportation system on campus indirectly benefit all members of the campus community by increasing the interconnectedness of its residents.
+We believe that projects improving the transportation system on campus indirectly benefit all members of the campus community by increasing the interconnection of its residents.
 More specifically, this path will benefit bicycle users on campus and any pedestrians that make use of the paths near Gregory Hall.
 The route in its current state is run down and dangerous.
 Pedestrians intersecting the path are obscured by outdated landscaping, the path is too narrow to allow bicycle riders to maneuver around any objects in their path, and the concrete paving the path is uneven.
 As a result, many bicycle users currently avoid the path altogether and ride on the pedestrian walkways, creating a hazardous situation for everyone in the area.
 By providing bicycle users with a convenient and safe alternative, we can contribute to making the UIUC campus a more pleasant environment.

-An entity currently providing funding for this project is the 2019 Bike Fee collected from students.
-Nearly all the money collected from this program is being dedicated to working on the Armory Avenue bike path, and more specifically the portion of it focused on by this team.
+An entity currently providing funding for this project is the FY21 Bike Fee collected from students.
+All of the money allotted for infrastructure improvements (~$76,000)from this funding source will go towards the Armory Avenue bike path renovation project, and more specifically the portion of it focused on by this team.